hansoninc/jquery-smart-vimeo-embed/README.md

 * **width**: (optional) Set width in pixels of video player and thumbnail.
 Height will scale proportionally. (default: 640)
 * **autoplay**: (optional) Determine whether video should play automatically when activated (default: true)
+* **onComplete**: (optional) Callback function to fire after AJAX request completes.
+Fires once for each video.
+* **onError**: (optional) Function to run if AJAX request fails.

+### Browser Support

+This plugin has been tested and works in IE8/9, modern versions of Chrome, Firefox, and Safari.